AlonKellner/alonkellner.github.io/_projects/en-us/open-source_2024-07-25_waloviz.md

 A Spectrogram is a big word, it literally means "A Picture of a Spectrum", or in other words it's a visualization of frequencies.

-Let's try to think of in musical terms, each musical note has a base frequency associated with it, meaning that using frequencies is very similar to using musical notes, in that sense a Spectrogram is very similar to a musical sheet!
+Let's try to think of it in musical terms, each musical note has a base frequency associated with it, meaning that using frequencies is very similar to using musical notes, in that sense a Spectrogram is very similar to a musical sheet!

 {::nomarkdown}
 {% assign jupyter_path = 'assets/jupyter/waloviz/twinkle.ipynb' | relative_url %}